-2. Review and adjust each provider's cost report referred to in Section IV.N. above to reflect the results of desk or on-site audits, if available.

-3. Determine total allowable cost by reimbursement class for property cost, resident care cost, operating cost, and return on equity or use allowance if applicable.
-See the Definitions section of this plan for the definitions of allowable costs for each of the cost components.
-Costs shall be allocated to each reimbursement class by the methodology shown in Appendix A. Costs for providers with six beds or less shall be allocated to each reimbursement class by the methodology shown in Appendix A-1.

-4. Calculate per diems for each of the four cost components for the two reimbursement classes by dividing the component's cost by the appropriate number of resident days.

-- 5. Calculate the target rate of inflation factor representing the allowable increase in operating and resident care costs from the prior cost reporting period.
+- 1. For rate periods beginning on July 1 of a given year, the prospective rates shall be set using the most current acceptable cost report on file with AHCA as of February 1 of that year. - 2.
+Review and adjust each provider's cost report referred to in section IV.N. to reflect the results of desk or on-site audits, if available. - 3.
+Determine total allowable cost by reimbursement class for property cost, resident care cost, operating cost, and ROE or use allowance if applicable.
+See the glossary section of this plan for the definitions of allowable costs for each of the cost components.
+Costs shall be allocated to each reimbursement class by the methodology shown in Appendix A. Costs for providers with six beds or less shall be allocated to each reimbursement class by the methodology shown in Appendix A-1. - Calculate per diems for each of the four cost components for the two reimbursement 4. classes by dividing the component's cost by the appropriate number of resident days. - 5.
+Calculate the target rate of inflation factor representing the allowable increase in operating and resident care costs from the prior cost reporting period.
 The target rate of inflation factor is calculated by multiplying 1.4 times the simple average of the monthly Florida ICF/IID Cost Inflation Indices associated with the more recent cost reporting period divided by the simple average of the monthly indices associated with the prior cost reporting period. - 6.
 This step presumes that the cost components of the cost reporting period immediately prior to the current cost report have been adjusted for base year ceiling limitations, inflation target rate limits and incentives, and that they now represent the allowable base costs against which the current costs are to be evaluated.
-If the current year cost report includes new costs that were incurred in order to meet State or Federal rules, laws, regulations, or licensure and certification standards, and the provider did not request an interim rate adjustment for those costs during that cost reporting period or if the costs did not meet the \$5,000 and I percent threshold under the interim rate provisions in Section IV.G., then an adjustment shall be made to the current base year costs such that the calculation of the target cost appropriately accounts for cost incurred in meeting laws, rules, or regulations.
-For such an adjustment to be made, the provider must furnish adequate supporting documentation with the cost report.
-Multiply the adjusted base cost components for operating and resident care costs for each reimbursement class by the target rate factor computed in Step 5 above to reflect the allowable change in costs.
-For the October 1, 1998 rate semester the components for the operating and resident care costs shall be the base costs established for the April 1, 1998 rate semester. - 7.
-Compare the operating and resident care cost per diems resulting from Step 6 with the respective per diems from Step 4 for each reimbursement class. - a.
-If the operating per diem for either reimbursement class from Step 4 is less than the respective operating per diem from Step 6, then establish the new operating base per diem as the per diem from Step 4 plus an incentive of one-half of the difference between the two per diems, not to exceed 10 percent of the Step 4 per diem.
-The operating incentive shall be prorated for the percentage of days that the provider is out of compliance with any Condition of Participation during the rate semester in effect one year prior to the rate semester being set.
-For example, a provider not out of compliance with a Condition of Participation shall receive 100% of the incentive amount.
-A provider that is out of compliance for 30 days of a 183-day rate semester shall receive 83.61% of the incentive amount based on 153 days divided by 183 days.
-If the operating per diem from Step 4 is greater than the Step 6 per diem, then establish the new operating base per diem as the Step 4 per diem, not to exceed the base cost per diem from Step 6 inflated by the target rate factor.
+If the current year cost report includes new costs that were incurred in order to meet state or federal rules, laws, regulations, or licensure and certification standards, and the provider did not request an interim rate adjustment for those costs during that cost reporting period or if the costs did not meet the \$5,000 and one percent threshold under the interim rate provisions in section IV.G., then an adjustment shall be made to the current base year costs such that the calculation of the target cost appropriately accounts for cost incurred in meeting laws, rules, or regulations.
+For such an adjustment to be made, the provider shall furnish adequate supporting documentation with the cost report.
+Multiply the adjusted base cost components for operating and resident care costs for each reimbursement class by the target rate factor computed in step five above to reflect the allowable change in costs.

+7. Compare the operating and resident care cost per diems resulting from step six with the respective per diems from step four for each reimbursement class.